-- Is VNC Server running on the computer you want to control?
+- Is VNC Server running on the remote computer?

-- Is VNC Viewer running on the device you want to control from, and are you signed in?
+- Are you signed in to VNC Viewer on the device you want to control from?

 - Are both endpoints connected to the Internet, and able to communicate with RealVNC services?

-If you have an Enterprise subscription and intend to establish a direct connection, please also check the following:
+If you have an Enterprise subscription and you are establishing a direct connection:

 Have you entered the remote computer’s IP address or hostname into VNC Viewer correctly, including a port number if required?